The Patient-Centered Medical Home

 Additionally, our available PCMH package provides a resource manual to assist through the recognition submission process, and a manual with easy-to-follow instructions on how to access required NCQA reports.

-With Prime Suite, PCMHs experience the robust integration, usability and point-of-care workflows necessary for the evidence-based, long-term patient care and coordination needed for PCMH status.
+With our EHR, PCMHs experience the robust integration, usability and point-of-care workflows necessary for the evidence-based, long-term patient care and coordination needed for PCMH status.